VIT plant project director dies suddenly

 RICHLAND, WA - A project that has been in the works since 2001 received it's grand opening Monday.
 Several members of Congress and various go…

-McCain on top of her work at Bechtel served on four different boards, Columbia Industries, the STEM Foundation, the Energy Facility Contractor's Group and TRIDEC.
+On top of her work at Bechtel, McCain served on four different boards: Columbia Industries, the STEM Foundation, the Energy Facility Contractor's Group and TRIDEC.

 Michael Lempke released this statement on the death of McCain saying :